pappalettera/django-modeltranslation/docs/modeltranslation/registration.rst

 2. Create a translation option class for every model to translate.
 3. Register the model and the translation option class at ``modeltranslation.translator.translator``.
+4. Trigger the creation of new migrations and then synchronize the database.

 The modeltranslation application reads the ``translation.py`` file in your app directory thereby triggering the registration of the translation